AdobeDocs/workfront.de-DE/help/quicksilver/documents/adobe-workfront-for-experience-manager-assets-essentials/use-aem-workflows.md

 ---
 product-area: documents;workfront-integrations
 navigation-topic: adobe-workfront-for-experince-manager-asset-essentials
-title: Verwenden von Workflows in der Experience Manager Assets Essentials-Integration
+title: Verwenden von Workflows in der Integration von Experience Manager Assets Essentials
-description: Verwenden von Workflows in der Experience Manager Assets Essentials-Integration
+description: Verwenden von Workflows in der Integration von Experience Manager Assets Essentials
 author: Courtney, Becky
 feature: Digital Content and Documents, Workfront Integrations and Apps
 exl-id: 4c1e5ec1-3fd1-4527-ba8a-9db1a2350f69
-source-git-commit: 430751f0e38c6c45145c965398990ee3652f36fe
+source-git-commit: 90eb99fa46e706a53427f995d484e2fb42e9c293
 workflow-type: tm+mt
-source-wordcount: '1012'
+source-wordcount: '1023'
-ht-degree: 0%
+ht-degree: 7%

 ---

-# Verwenden von Workflows in der Experience Manager Assets-Integration
+# Use workflows in the Experience Manager Assets integration

-Ein Workflow ist eine Reihe von Aktionen, die Workfront mit Adobe Experience Manager as a Cloud Service verbinden.
-Ein Workfront-Administrator kann Workflows in Workfront konfigurieren und sie dann Projektvorlagen zuweisen.

-Wenn ein Projekt mithilfe einer Projektvorlage erstellt wird, der ein Workflow zugewiesen ist, werden die im Workflow definierten Aktionen ausgelöst.
+A workflow is a set of actions that connect Workfront to Adobe Experience Manager as a Cloud Service.
+A Workfront administrator can configure workflows in Workfront, then assign them to Project Templates.

+When a Project is created using a Project Template to which a workflow is assigned, the actions defined in the workflow are triggered.

 >[!NOTE]
 >
->Workflows sind nur in einer Adobe Experience Manager as a Cloud Service-Integration verfügbar.
-Sie sind nicht in Integrationen mit Adobe Experience Manager Assets Essentials verfügbar.
+>Workflows are available only in an Adobe Experience Manager as a Cloud Service integration.
+They are not available in integrations with Adobe Experience Manager Assets Essentials.<br>
+>Diese Funktion ist im Bereich Neue Dokumente nicht verfügbar.

 ## Zugriffsanforderungen

-+++ Erweitern Sie , um die Zugriffsanforderungen für die -Funktion in diesem Artikel anzuzeigen.
++++ Erweitern, um die Zugriffsanforderungen für die in diesem Artikel beschriebene Funktionalität anzuzeigen.

 <table style="table-layout:auto">
  <col>